Fixed-income Segments, Issuers, and Investors

 BB to D: Ranges from less vulnerable in the short term to payment default or bankruptcy.

 Developed market sovereign issuers, often with AAA ratings, are viewed as highly creditworthy.
-Foreign investors and central banks favor their bonds.
+Their bonds are favored by foreign investors and central banks.
 Sovereign bonds also play a key role in domestic monetary policy.

 Issuers rated BBB- (or Baa3 by Moody’s) and above are termed investment grade.
 Those rated BB+ (or Ba1 by Moody’s) and below are high-yield or junk.
 High-yield issuers, distinct from investment-grade ones, often represent new entities.
 Investors tend to demand collateral from them due to their inconsistent operating cash flows.
 Investment-grade issuers that have seen a decline in their credit quality after their initial issuance are referred to as fallen angels.